 ‘Home Groups’ are welcoming, informal groups where people can get to know one another and share their own ideas about life and faith.
 We learn together by looking into the Bible, praying and listening to each other’s ideas.
 We normally have some social events on the programme, too.

 There are different groups, ranging in number from 5 to 12, some daytime and some evenings, all with their own style.
-If you are interested in joining a Home Group, please talk to Co-ordinator Linda Clist.
+If you are interested in joining a Home Group, please talk to Richard Saunders.

 Oasis Church Service followed by tea and cake at the Half Moon Pub, London Road, Sheet.
 2nd & 4th Thursdays of the month

 Lunches & Teas every month at different venues.

 We occasionally run a Holiday at Home, where older people and some of our younger people meet together for the day.
 We enjoy activities, games and lunch together, and we have some entertainment after lunch as well.